 An inspection will typically include the following checks:

-- To ensure the property is being maintained in a clean and tidy condition;
+- Ensure the property is being maintained and is in a clean and tidy condition;

-- That the grounds are being maintained in a clean and tidy condition (things like mowing, weed removal and lawn watering);
+- Check the grounds are being kept in a clean and tidy condition (things like mowing, weed removal and lawn watering);

-- Ensuring the property hasn’t been damaged in any way;
+- Ensure the property hasn’t been damaged in any way;

-- That there are no more people living in the home than what you specified on the rental agreement;
+- Confirm there are no more people living in the home than what you specified on the rental agreement;

-- Making sure no pets are living at the property unless they’re allowed to; and
+- Make sure no pets are living at the property unless they’re allowed to; and

 What is the purpose of a routine rental inspection?

-How do I best prepare for a routine inspection?
+What steps should I take to prepare for a routine rental inspection?

-- Note down any repair or maintenance problems you notice in the quarter leading up to the inspection and fill out the necessary maintenance request forms.
+- It’s also a good idea to check for any maintenance or repair issues in the months leading up to the inspection and to fill out the necessary maintenance request forms.

 Prepare your home with this routine rental inspection checklist